 - Garnish: shredded cheddar cheese and bacon crumbles

-- Transfer bacon and leeks to your slow cooker.
+- Transfer bacon and leeks to a 6-quart slow cooker.

 - Stir in chicken broth, water, potatoes, carrots, celery and seasonings.